Step 3: Displaying Tank State by Subscribing to JointState Topics¶

 node.reset(new ros::NodeHandle(bodyItem->name()));

-As in the previous steps, we are creating a handle for the ROS node.
-Next, we create a subscriber.
+As in previous steps, we create a ROS node handle.
+Next, we create a subscriber:

 subscriber = node->subscribe(